manuparra/MasterCyberSec_Practice/ldap_freeipa.md

 The working environment consists of the following structure for each user:

+2 containers, 10 TCP ports and 10 UDP ports per user.

 ![structuredocker](https://sites.google.com/site/manuparra/home/structuredocker.png)

-Two containers and a few ports per user.
+**REMEMBER: Each container could require more than one port**.
+In this practice you will need open required and specific ports for LDAP and FreeIPA.

+To work in this practice is mandatory to connect to **Docker Server** in order to manage containers using SSH

 ![dockerserver](https://sites.google.com/site/manuparra/home/dockerserver.png)

-Connect to **Docker Server** and manage containers.

 # Connecting and starting with docker server and docker system: